AnnaFoldberg/annafoldberg.github.io/_notes/application-container-security/secrets-management/en.md

 ![Vault Secrets Injection](../../../assets/images/notes/application-container-security/secrets-management/vault-agent-injection.png)

-Vault also supports **dynamic secrets**, which rotate automatically, reducing the risk of long-lived credentials.
+Vault also supports dynamic secrets, which rotate automatically, reducing the risk of long-lived credentials.
 With leases, short-lived credentials are issued each time access is requested, further limiting exposure if a secret is compromised.

 ![Vault Dynamic Secrets](../../../assets/images/notes/application-container-security/secrets-management/vault-dynamic-secrets.png)